Thermal hydraulics

 Thermal hydraulics (also called thermohydraulics) is the study of hydraulic flow in thermal fluids.
 The area can be mainly divided into three parts: thermodynamics, fluid mechanics, and heat transfer, but they are often closely linked to each other.
 A common example is steam generation in power plants and the associated energy transfer to mechanical motion and the change of states of the water while undergoing this process.
-Thermal-hydraulic analysis can determine important parameters for reactor design such as plant efficiency and coolability of the system.
+Thermal-hydraulics analysis can determine important parameters for reactor design such as plant efficiency and coolability of the system.

-The common adjectives are "thermohydraulic", "thermal-hydraulic" and "thermalhydraulic".
+The common adjectives are "thermohydraulic", "thermal-hydraulics" and "thermalhydraulics".

 Thermodynamic analysis

 In the thermodynamic analysis, all states defined in the system are assumed to be in thermodynamic equilibrium; each state has mechanical, thermal, and phase equilibrium, and there is no macroscopic change with respect to time.
 For the analysis of the system, the first law and second law of thermodynamics can be applied.

 In power plant analysis, a series of states can comprise a cycle.
 In this case, each state represents condition at the inlet/outlet of individual component.
 The example of components are pumpcompressor, turbine, reactor, and heat exchanger.
 By considering the constitutive equation for the given type of fluid, thermodynamic state of each point can be analyzed.
 As a result, the thermal efficiency of the cycle can be defined.

 Examples of the cycle include the Carnot cycle, Brayton cycle, and Rankine cycle.
 Based on the simple cycle, modified or combined cycle also exists.